- How we protect you

 What does VS do?

-The Fraud Support Team within VS provides emotional and practical support to people who have become a victim of financial crime.
-Each customer will be provided with an individually tailored package of support, this could include:
+The Fraud Support Team within VS gives emotional and practical help to people who have been victims of financial crime.
+Each person gets a support plan that fits their needs, which may include:

-- Practical support, advice & guidance on how to prevent becoming a victim of fraud.
+• Practical advice on how to avoid being a victim of fraud again.

 Will VS help investigate my BOIUK fraud case?